fhdiaze/tix/doc/funcspec.md

 ## Actions

 - Command palette: a picker
-- Command prompt/pad:
+- Command prompt/pad: you can run the commands

 ## Pickers

-- Just on picker: command prefix # for file, @ for fzf, etc
+- Just one picker with prefixes:
+  - File: <no prefix>
+  - Command: >
+  - Fzf: @

 ## Navigation